naman-singh0/Categorical-KGs/README.md

   - [Category-theoretical Semantics of the Description Logic ALC](https://arxiv.org/abs/2110.08837) by Chan Le Duc
   - [Reasoning in the Description Logic ALC under Category Semantics](https://arxiv.org/abs/2205.04911) by Ludovic Brieulle, Chan Le Duc, Pascal Vaillant.
 4. [Knowledge Representation in Bicategories of Relations](https://arxiv.org/abs/1706.00526) by Evan Patterson
-  - introduces _relational ontology logs_ which possess several useful features not possessed by most description logics, such as a type system and a rich, flexible notion of instance data.
+  - introduces _relational ontology logs_ which have several useful features not possessed by most description logics, such as a type system and a rich, flexible notion of instance data.

 \[**Precisely**, how do KGs rely on DLs?\]
 \